circy9/storage-test/azure/azure-rook-ceph.md

 rook-ceph-operator-6459f5dc4b-cm6j4   1/1     Running   0          4m52s

 # Change storageClassName from "gp2" (AWS default) to "default".
+# Note that you can also use other storage classes as listed here: https://docs.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes
 vi cluster-on-pvc.yaml
 kubectl create -f cluster-on-pvc.yaml